Three-week lockdown reasonable starting point to fight coronavirus in India: former WH official

 He currently serves as president of the Global Vaccine Business Unit of pharmaceutical company Takeda.
 "We will have to look at what is happening in other countries," he said.

 "But if you were to ask me whether that will be enough given the size of the population, the healthcare capacity, the uniformity or lack of uniformity that is inevitable in a federated country like India where there's a lot of State autonomy on what to do and how to do it, and varying levels of compliance, I think this could easily go much longer," Venkayya said.
-A three-week lockdown is a reasonable starting point to contain the coronavirus pandemic in a country like India, he said.
+Three weeks is a reasonable starting point.
+"It gives people the signal that this (lockdown) is not just a few days.
+It is epidemiologically reasonable because it gives you some time to see if you're actually changing the rate of the emergence of new cases so you can see whether it's working or not or what adjustments need to be made,” he said.

 "It's now called the flattening the curve strategy.
 At that time, we called it a targeted layered containment and then it became called community mitigation.
 But the first flattening the curve graph was published in our federal guidance in 2007," he said.
 "When I was in the white house, we were preparing for an influenza pandemic we realized that vaccines would not be available for many months after a pandemic started.
 And based on the 1918 experience, we expected there would be multiple waves of the pandemic and that for at least the first wave we would not have vaccines," he said.